dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 The first "real" task in any processing using DIALS is the spot finding.
-Since this is looking for spots on every image in the dataset, this process can take some time, so we request multiple processors (:samp:`nproc=4`) to speed this up:
+Since this is looking for spots on every image in the dataset, this process can take some time, so DIALS will use multiple processors by default to speed this up.
+Here we have limited it to 4, but feel free to omit this to let DIALS make the choice:

 .. dials_tutorial_include:: betalactamase/dials.find_spots.cmd